azjgard/trmnl-habit-tracker/README.md

 # Weekly Goal Tracker

 Track weekly goals through a simple web interface.
-Keep your goals top of mind via a cool e-ink display which you only need to charge once every few months.
+Keep your goals top of mind via a cool e-ink display which you never (ish) need to charge.
+Goal tracking automatically resets each week.

 ![Picture of the goal tracker in action, deployed on the trmnl screen](pic.jpg)